If you’re in B2B selling a high-ticket product or service, it’s extremely important to have as much data on your best prospects as possible.

 Since not all leads are created equal (some are much warmer than others, and vice versa), filling in some of the gray areas with 4k color is required to find your lowest hanging fruit opportunities.

 In short, black and white data leads to black and white messaging.
-Figuring out who your best prospects are and havingÂ real conversations with them has never been more important.
+Figuring out who your best prospects are and havingÂ real conversations with them have never been more important.

 Session recording (and heat mapping) should always be part of your marketing tech stack; especially if you spend even a cent on ads.